 Many more textures to come

 Q: Does this work with Photoshop CS?

-A: Yes!
-It should work in any version of Photoshop that can use Layer Comps.
-If in doubt you can try one for free first.
+A: It should work in Photoshop CS6 and up.
+If in doubt you can click here to try one for free first.

 Q: I already do this by pasting a texture on top and switch it to ‘Multiply’ mode.
 Isn’t this the same thing?